 The ability to report and record incidents of bullying behaviour is a crucial part of any anti-bullying strategy.
 Schools and other settings need to encourage and make it as easy as possible for children and young people to report bullying incidents.

 Having a ‘one size fits all’ approach is unhelpful when supporting children and young people who experience bullying behaviour.
 Therefore having a range of reporting and recording mechanisms is important.
-In all cases of bullying behaviour it is necessary to act quickly, but even more so if you have a child who may in it difficult communicating or remembering what has happened.
+In all cases of bullying behaviour it is necessary to act quickly, but even more so if you have a child who may find it difficult communicating or remembering what has happened.

 [After I had talked about the bullying and nothing happened] I started to get really angry.
 They [teachers] hadn’t listened.
 Made me feel I couldn’t talk to anyone.
 I started to get really angry and taking it out on my [family] at home, because no one had listened to me.

 We have created a short guide below about reporting and recording bullying in order to help make sure your reporting and recording systems are capturing the right information.